 Life's richest blessings-sunshine, rain, truth, salvation-are great.
 But, in order to enjoy them, you must appropriate them.

-You give but little when you give of your posses-The apostle Paul referred to local groups of Chris- sions.
-It is when you give of yourself that you truly brethren have erected signs in front of their meeting places identifying the church as "of Christ." or be-
+You give but little when you give of your possessions.
+It is when you give of yourself that you truly give.